 Also important to note is that the backlight of the monitor is flicker-free and that there’s an integrated low-blue light filter that eliminates eye strain and headaches caused by prolonged use of the screen.

 Moving on, the MSI MPG341CQR curved gaming monitor offers plenty of exclusive features.

-First off, there’s the Night Vision feature (essentially Black Equalizer 2) which increases visibility of objects in dark parts of games.
+First off, there’s the Night Vision feature (essentially Black Equalizer 2), which increases the visibility of objects in dark parts of games.
 The A.I. preset of this feature can increase the visibility without overexposing the bright parts of the image.

 You can use the Gaming OSD desktop application to adjust all the OSD-related settings using your mouse and keyboard, or you can use the 5-way joystick, which is placed at the back of the monitor on the right side.

-Beneath the bottom bezel of the monitor at the right side, there’s a macro hotkey which launches the Gaming OSD desktop application.
+Beneath the bottom bezel of the monitor at the right side, there’s a macro hotkey that launches the Gaming OSD desktop application.

 Other features include Screen Assistance (custom crosshairs), three response time overdrive modes (Normal, Fast, Fastest), Zero Latency for minimal input lag, refresh rate tracker, and Eye Saver Mode.